Status: Common regular spring and fall migrant east and central, uncommon west. Common regular breeder north, northwest

 Fall: Aug 11,12,14 <<<>>> Sep 30, Oct 1,2

+Early dates above are away from breedng areas.
 Migrants occur from mid-Aug through late Sep, although individuals may leave breeding grounds in Jul (Sherry et al 2016).
-There are several early fall reports: one was banded in the Lake Ogallala area, Keith Co 11 Jul 1992 (Brown et al 1996), four were at Memphis Lake SRA, Saunders Co 11 Jul 2013 and singles were in Red Willow Co 15 Jul 2010, at both Clear Creek WMA, Keith Co and Bridgeport SRA, Morrill Co 29 Jul 2010, and in McPherson Co 5 Aug 1982.
+There are several early fall reports: one was banded in the Lake Ogallala area, Keith Co 11 Jul 1992 (Brown et al 1996), four were at Memphis Lake SRA, Saunders Co 11 Jul 2013, one in Merrick Co 12 Jul 2019, one was in Red Willow Co 15 Jul 2010, one in Lancaster Co 15 Jul 2019, singles at both Clear Creek WMA, Keith Co and Bridgeport SRA, Morrill Co 29 Jul 2010, 3 Aug 2019 Colfax Co, and 5 Aug 1982 McPherson Co.

 There are only six reports in all for Oct; including the two listed above as Fall late dates, these are 1 Oct 2000 near Harvard WPA, Clay Co, 2 Oct 1977 Boone Co, 4 Oct 2015 at Mercer Woods, Omaha, 5 Oct 2010 female Lincoln Co, 13 Oct 1999 Arbor Day Farm, Otoe Co., and one photographed 29 Oct 2018 North Platte, Lincoln Co.

 - High counts: 13 at Walnut Grove Park, Omaha, Douglas Co 10 Sep 2018, 12+ at Krimlofski Tract, Neale Woods, Washington Co 13 Sep 1998, and 12 in Sowbelly Canyon, Sioux Co 24 Aug 2019, and 11 at Bellevue, Sarpy Co 4 Sep 2006.